jencabo/submission-lab1/README.md

 # django-portal-template

 This open-source repository is to get started quickly with a portal-type application.

+Courtesy of www.buzzerboy.com

 # Requirements